jwatson-CO-edu/nanoverse/C++/Raylib/26-1_Bond-Graph-Notes.md

 1. Inspect the complete bond graph
     * Understand how bond graph relates to physical system
     * All components connected to a 1‐junction move at the same velocity

+&nbsp;

+# Causality

+* Bonds have associated effort and flow
+    - A component can set either the effort on a bond or the flow on a bond – not both
+* Causality indicated by the addition of a causal stroke to the end of each bond
+    - Flow is determined by the element near the causal stroke
+    - Effort determined by the element away from the causal stroke
+* Five Types of Causality
+    1. Required: Sources
+        * Effort sources can determine effort only
+        * Flow sources can determine flow only
+    1. Restricted: two‐port elements and n‐port junctions
+        * Causality for all connected bonds and elements determined by the causality of one connected bond and element
+        * 0‐junctions
+            - Constant effort, so only one element can set the effort
+            - Only one causal stroke will be near the 0‐junction
+        * 1‐junctions
+            - Constant flow, so only one element can set the flow
+            - All causal strokes, except for one, will be near the 1‐junction
+        * Transformers
+            - Effort/flow at one port determines effort/flow at the other
+            - If TF determines effort at one port, it will determine flow at the other
+            - Only one causal stroke near the TF
+        * Gyrators
+            - Effort at one port determines flow at the other and vice‐versa
+            - GY will determine both efforts or both flows
+            - Both or neither causal strokes near the GY
+    1. Integral: Independent energy‐storage elements (I's and C's).
+A component in integral causality will either:
+        * Integrate effort to determine flow, or
+        * Integrate flow to determine effort
+        * Energy storage not directly tied to – not algebraically determined by – any other energy‐storage element
+        * Elements that are not independent
+            - Inertias in integral causality integrate applied effort to determine flow
+            - Capacitors in integral causality integrate applied flow to determine effort
+    1. Derivative: Dependent energy‐storage elements:
+        * A component in derivative causality will either:
+            - Differentiate effort to determine flow, or
+            - Differentiate flow to determine effort
+        * Energy storage directly tied to – algebraically related to – another energy‐storage element
+        * Dependent energy storage elements:
+            - Inertias in derivative causality differentiate applied flow to determine effort
+            - Capacitors in derivative causality differentiate applied effort to determine flow
+    1. Arbitrary: Resistors
+        * Causality assigned to resistors is determined by the rest of the system
+        * Resistors can determine effort from an applied flow
+        * Resistors can determine flow from an applied effort

+## Assigning Causality

+1. Starting with a simplified bond graph system model, assign causality to each element